 Cardiac Catheterization Laboratory

-The Cardiac Catheterization Laboratory at Emory Johns Creek Hospital is a state-of-the-art facility showcasing the latest technology that provides a variety of investigative and interventional cardiac procedures and services.
-The Cardiac Catheterization Laboratory provides high-quality service with an attention to convenience, boasting 65 minute door-to-balloon times, far below the national goal of 90 minutes.
+The Cardiac Catheterization Laboratory at Emory Johns Creek Hospital is a state-of-the-art facility showcasing the latest technology that provides a variety of investigative and interventional cardiac and vascular procedures and services.
+The Cardiac Catheterization Laboratory provides high-quality service with an attention to convenience, achieving on average less than 60-minute door-to-balloon times, far below the national goal of 90 minutes, for severe heart attacks.

 The Cardiac Catheterization Laboratory specializes in a wide array of cardiac procedures, including:

 - Heart/cardiac catheterizations - interventional cardiac procedure whereby a catheter is inserted into a heart chamber or vessel.

 - Carotid Stenting - minimally invasive treatment for carotid artery blockages.